Seeing Is Believing - The Enduring Legacy of Lyndon Johnson

 So as we begin our observance of this centennial in this critical political year, here is the question: Do we want to rekindle support for progressive ideas, for a modern progressive movement?
 If so, if we hope to restore belief in a government that serves and lifts up the many as well as the few, if we want to make government work again, then we must see our history more clearly and tell it more completely.
 We must see the full vision and achievement of Lyndon Johnson’s presidency, the domestic revolution that he not only conceived, but carried out.
 Failure to do so not only distorts our past, it short-changes our future.

 For there is a connection between seeing and believing—and also between seeing and achieving.

 We live in an era of political micro-achievement.
-In recent years, it is considered an accomplishment when a president persuades Congress to pass one bill, or a few, over an entire administration: one welfare reform; one No Child Left Behind.
+In recent years, it is considered an accomplishment when a president persuades Congress to pass one bill, or a few, over an entire administration.
 Partisan attacks and political ambition choke our airways, not reports of legislation passed or problems solved.